remorses/AGENTS.md/opentui.md

 ## understanding how to use opentui React elements

-This is not a plain react project, instead it is a React with opentui renderer, which supports box, group, input, etc
+This is not a plain react project, instead it is a project using opentui renderer, which supports box, group, textarea, etc

+Styles are implemented via Yoga. there is a style prop to pass an object or you can also pass styles using a prop for each style (which is preferred)

+Not all CSS and react style props are implemented.
+Only flexbox one.

-To understand how to use these components read other files in the project. try to use the theme.tsx file for colors
+To understand how to use these components read other files in the project. try to use the theme.tsx file for colors.

+## text wrapping

+text elements wrap by default. to disable this pass wrapMode="none"

 ## researching opentui patterns